 Now that you know which metrics to track, it’s time to choose the right call tracking app.

 If you’re already using a reporting software, such as AgencyAnalytics, you will want to make sure the call tracking app can integrate with it.

 This will make it much easier to showcase your results by tying customer calls together with Google Analytics, PPC, SEO, social, and email marketing.

 Thus, painting a clear picture of their customer’s journey through your marketing strategy.

-Here are 5 call tracking apps that we support and recommend:
+Here are the call tracking apps that we're currently integrated with: